cyberark/conjur/docs/tutorials/integrations/nginx.md

 via TLS.

 The "sleep" and "infinity" bits ensure that this container stays up for the duration of the demo.
-Without these options, the `conjurinc/cli5` images gives you an ephemeral stateless Conjur container that performs a single command and exits, a desirable behavior for common ops use cases.
+Without these options, the `conjurinc/cli5` image gives you an ephemeral stateless client container that performs a single command and exits, a desirable behavior for common ops use cases.

 [postgres-image]: https://hub.docker.com/_/postgres/